AniketR10/pickUI/README.md

 ## Features

-* ** Smart Inspector:** Hover over any element to highlight it.
+*  Smart Inspector: Hover over any element to highlight it.
-* ** Gap-Proof HUD:** Features a smart "Invisible Bridge" and debounce logic, so the "Get HTML" button doesn't run away when you try to click it.
+*  Gap-Proof HUD: Features a smart "Invisible Bridge" and debounce logic, so the "Get Component" button doesn't run away when you try to click it.
-* ** Clean CSS Extraction:** Automatically filters out default browser styles, CSS variables, and vendor prefixes.
+*  Clean CSS Extraction: Automatically filters out default browser styles, CSS variables, and vendor prefixes.
 Only captures what matters.
-* ** Side Panel Workflow:** Uses Chrome's Side Panel API so the UI stays open while you browse and inspect multiple elements.
+*  Side Panel Workflow: Uses Chrome's Side Panel API so the UI stays open while you browse and inspect multiple elements.
-* ** Deep Capture:** Correctly handles nested elements like SVG icons, `path` tags, and links (`href`, `src` attributes are preserved).
-* ** One-Click Copy:** Generates standard HTML with inline `style="..."` attributes ready for production use.

 ## 🛠️ Tech Stack